passecy/Basic-python-projects/README.md

 # Basic-python-projects
-There are some projects that I work on while I learning Python programing
+There are some projects that I work on while I am learning Python programing